 CODING DISCLAIMER.
 Codes listed in this policy are for reference purposes only and may not be all-inclusive.
 Deleted codes and codes which are not effective at the time the service is rendered may not be eligible for reimbursement.
 Listing of a service or device code in this policy does not guarantee coverage.
 Coverage is determined by the benefit document.
 Molina adheres to Current Procedural Terminology (CPT®), a registered trademark of the American Medical Association (AMA).
 All CPT codes and descriptions are copyrighted by the AMA; this information is included for informational purposes only.
 Providers and facilities are expected to utilize industry standard coding practices for all submissions.
 When improper billing and coding is not followed, Molina has the right to reject/deny the claim and recover claim payment(s).
 Due to changing industry practices, Molina reserves the right to revise this policy as needed.

 APPROVAL HISTORY

-04/13/2022 References and Summary of Evidence updated.
+4/13/2023 Policy reviewed.
+References, Coding & Billing, and Summary of Evidence updated.
 No changes to coverage policy.

-04/05/2021 New policy.
+4/13/2022 References and Summary of Evidence updated.
+No changes to coverage policy.
+4/05/2021 New policy.